oddballteam/rails_challenge/README.md

 * Do read the docs for action cable carefully
 * Do feel free to refactor my js or clean up the front end as much as you want, please no coffee script though.
 * Use whichever background worker you want, just make sure to include instructions for how to get it set up
+* This is your chance to impress the Oddball engineering team, feel free to write tests/modularize things, clean up the code etc. Treat this like a real project that you would be inheriting.